ACCA By-laws

 Name and Mission

 Section 1.
 Name.
-The Name of this Association will be the American College Counseling Association (ACCA), a Division of the American Counseling Association (ACA).
+The name of this Association will be the American College Counseling Association (ACCA), herein referred to as the American Counseling Association, ACCA, or the Association.
+ACCA is a Division of the American Counseling Association (ACA).

 Section 2.
 Mission.
 The mission of the American College Counseling Association is to be the interdisciplinary and inclusive professional home that supports emerging and state of the art knowledge and resources for counseling professionals in higher education.